DeepBrainChain/AIComputingNode/docs/model_api.md

 This interface is used to accept registration and updates of AI projects and models, and share them among distributed network nodes.

+> [!NOTE]
+> The AI ​​model and the registered node must be on the same machine.

 - request method: POST
 - request URL: http://127.0.0.1:6000/api/v0/ai/project/register
 - request Body: